How Fed's bigger, faster rate hikes will affect your credit card, mortgage, savings rates

 Existing home sales have already dropped by 14% since the start of the year and, at 5.61 million units annualized in April, were close to a two-year low.
 With mortgage rates continuing to rise, sales are set to fall even further, analysts said.

 How does Fed affect auto loans?

 A half-point Fed rate increase Wednesday should make its way to new auto loans, but the toll should be less painful.
-The monthly payment for a $25,000, five-year new-car loan car would rise by about $6 a month, Rossman says.
+Typically, the cost of a quarter-point increase in rates on a $25,000 loan is just a few dollars extra per month, experts say.

 ANOTHER STIMULUS?
 Here's how Americans could get relief from rising gas prices

 How does Fed affect bank savings interest rates?